FalsePhilosopher/PPPwnWRT/README.md

 ```
 (If you're low on space, you can remove unneeded stage1.bin file)

 Note: included stage2.bin is GoldHEN.
 You can change it to whatever stage2.bin payload you want
+For precompiled bins for FW 7.00-11.00 EchoStretch has you covered [here](https://github.com/EchoStretch/ps4-hen-vtx/releases)

 6. Enable auto-start in OpenWRT
 - `/etc/init.d/pppwnwrt enable`